Nominated Awards

 Nominations are sought annually for the following awards:

-The nomination deadline was 22nd January 2024 and award outcomes will be announced at the 42nd International Sea Turtle Symposium held in Pattaya, Thailand.
+Award outcomes will be announced at the 43rd International Sea Turtle Symposium held in Accra, Ghana.

 How do I Nominate?